ameli/special_functions/docs/besselj.rst

 Bessel Function of the First Kind
 *********************************

-This module computes the Bessel function of the first kind, or its :math:`n`:superscript:`th` derivative
+This module computes the Bessel function of the first kind or its :math:`n`:superscript:`th` derivative

 .. math::